 The experience was simply fantastic, from the warm welcome to Sandrine’s (how very French!) knowledgeable and friendly tour of Mumm’s 25 kilometres of maze-like underground galleries, where the champagne is aged and stored in 90% humidity.To my greatest enjoyment, it turns out that champagne cellars are every bit as fascinating as I imagined them to be.

 Located in Epernay — the trading capital of Champagne — the Mercier cellars and shop stand proudly on the world-famous Avenue de Champagne which Churchill named “the world’s most drinkable address”, flanked by some of the finest champagne producers and under which inconspicuously run dozens of kilometers of underground galleries.

-The quirky thing about this visit is that, instead of exploring the cellars on foot, I am given an audio guide and invited to embark on a small train that will take me around the 18 kilometers long cellars located 30 meters under the mythical Avenue du Champagne.
-The visit was still very informative and awe-inspiring, but it, unfortunately, felt rushed and commercially-driven compared to my experience at G.H.
-Mumm earlier that day.
-I didn’t have time to truly admire the masterpiece that these cellars are, nevermind photographing them.
-That was a disappointment.
+The quirky thing about this visit is that, instead of exploring the cellars on foot, I was given an audio guide and invited to embark on a small train that zoomed me through the 18 kilometres-long cellars located 30 metres below the mythical Avenue du Champagne.
+That was certainly an unexpected treat!